zevv/npeg/README.md

 NPeg offers a number of ways to handle errors during parsing a subject string:

-The `ok` field in the `MatchResult` indicates if the parser was successful: when the complete pattern has been mached this value will be set to `true`, if the complete pattern did not match the subject the value will be `false`.
+The `ok` field in the `MatchResult` indicates if the parser was successful: when the complete pattern has been matched this value will be set to `true`, if the complete pattern did not match the subject the value will be `false`.

 In addition to the `ok` field, the `matchMax` field indicates the maximum